GantMan/CoffeeBoard/README.md

 * This simple website can be run on the Raspberry Pi to easily display amazing 16x32 LED scrolling images.
 Firstly, make sure you have [set up your 16x32 board](https://learn.adafruit.com/connecting-a-16x32-rgb-led-matrix-panel-to-a-raspberry-pi).

+* If you're using a 32x32 or higher LED matrix display, switch your C app to [the updated version](https://github.com/hzeller/rpi-rgb-led-matrix) and connect GPIO Pin 10 to address D.

 * Also make sure you've installed imagemagick with `sudo apt-get install imagemagick`

 * Then make sure you have [Ruby ready to roll](http://www.iconoclastlabs.com/blog/ruby-on-rails-on-the-raspberry-pi-b-with-rbenv).